Shoulder Labral Tear

 - Loss of range of motion in the shoulder

-A shoulder labral tear can occur suddenly as the result of trauma or gradually due to degenerative changes or everyday wear and tear.
+A shoulder labral tear can occur suddenly as the result of trauma, or gradually due to degenerative changes and everyday wear and tear.
+Common causes of shoulder labral tears include:

 - Falling onto an outstretched arm